pranav-e6x/k8-prometheus/README.md

 You will deploy Prometheus and the adapter in a dedicated namespace.

-Create the `monitoring` namespace:
+Create the `monitoring5` namespace:

 ```bash
 kubectl create -f ./namespaces.yaml
 ```

-Deploy Prometheus v2 in the `monitoring` namespace:
+Deploy Prometheus v2 in the `monitoring5` namespace:

 *If you are deploying to GKE you might get an error saying: `Error from server (Forbidden): error when creating` This will help you resolve that issue:* [RBAC on GKE](https://github.com/coreos/prometheus-operator/blob/master/Documentation/troubleshooting.md)